d-bl/MAE-gf/docs/snow-stitches/index.md

 ![](last-step.png)

 Note that a trailing twist in the last blob gets combined with a leading twist of the first blob.
-This is counteracted with a ctct(pin)tctc, pins usually get misplaced, so we leave them out.
+This is counteracted with a ctct(pin)tctc.
+Pins usually get misplaced, so we leave them out.

 Hover with your mouse over stitches.
 Highlights can show you all parts of a stitch.
 Note that each thread diagram adds a digit to stitch id in the tooltips.